-Set up in December 2020 with a first contribution of €20 million from Germany (BMZ) to support inclusion and gender equity in 15 Forest Carbon Partnership Facility (FCPF) countries, EnABLE seeks to mobilize up to $200 million to support social inclusion in emission reductions projects of the CERF, including $100 million to support inclusion in FCPF ERPs.
+Set up in December 2020 with a first contribution of €20 million from Germany (BMZ) to support inclusion and gender equity in 15 Forest Carbon Partnership Facility (FCPF) countries, EnABLE seeks to mobilize up to $200 million to support social inclusion in emission reductions projects of SCALE, including $100 million to support inclusion in FCPF ERPs.

 Initial and now documented experience indicates that social inclusion: increases their efficacy, equity and impact; reduces the risk of capture by vested interests; and ensures the community buy-in necessary for their longer-term sustainability.
 Given the large increase in climate finance flows expected during the 2020s, the demand for enhanced social inclusion programs such as those to be funded by EnABLE is also likely to grow substantially.
 Besides bringing them closer to beneficiaries and communities, there is also a need to explore and test innovative delivery systems involving local, grass-roots actors and institutions.
 Finally, aligned with the World Bank’s Climate Change Action Plan 2021-2025 and Social Sustainability and Inclusion Strategy, EnABLE offers a robust knowledge agenda, act as an information clearing house, exploit synergies in countries where multiples funds are active, and ensure that social inclusion is a central concern, not an afterthought.